Knowledgeable Criminal Traffic Attorney

 Why would anyone need a criminal traffic attorney?

 The fact that traffic violations are common in Arizona does not mean that they aren’t serious.
-Speeding, for example, might sound like just a minor citation, especially when compared to a violation like driving with a suspended license.
-However, most people fail to realize that in the state of Arizona, certain levels of speeding can actually be charged as a misdemeanor and not just a traffic ticket.
+Speeding, for example, might sound like a minor citation, especially when compared to a violation like driving with a suspended license.
+However, most people fail to realize that in the state of Arizona, certain levels of speeding can actually be charged as misdemeanors and not just a traffic ticket.
 Anywhere in Arizona, if you are exceeding the speed limit by over 20 miles per hour, exceeding 35 miles per hour in a school zone, exceeding 45 miles per hour in a business or residential area, or driving faster than 85 miles per hour outside of reduced speed limit zones, you may be charged with the crime of criminal speeding.

 As a full-fledged criminal misdemeanor, criminal speeding is punishable by up to a $500 fine and as many as 30 days in jail.
 If convicted, you will become the owner of a criminal record, which will be made public to anyone who looks for it, including current and future employers.
 Once confronted with the realities of the laws around speeding in Sierra Vista and throughout Arizona, it becomes clear why it may be necessary to hire an experienced criminal traffic attorney to fight against these harsh legal penalties and damage to your reputation.